 Defencemen Currently Playing for the Maple Leafs

 Jake Muzzin is a solid defender, good in his own end, and physical.
 He is playing on the Maple Leafs’ second pairing and without a doubt makes this team, as the left side is very weak.
-Mark Giordano may be older, but he beats out Rasmus Sandin for a spot on the team as they are the only two left-side defencemen that had a chance.
-Giordano has the experience and production that Sandin just doesn’t have yet, regardless of how the young defender will turn out.
+Mark Giordano has the experience and production that others don’t have yet.

 Defencemen No Longer Playing in Toronto

 As for the defencemen no longer with the Maple Leafs, they could really use at least one of them on the right side next season.
-Tyson Barrie led all defencemen in points in the shortened season right after leaving the Maple Leafs and put up over 40 points again with the Oilers on the third pairing and top power-play unit last season.
+Tyson Barrie led all defencemen in points in the shortened season right after leaving the Maple Leafs and put up 55 points between the Oilers and Nashville Predators last season.

 Related: Calgary Flames’ Dream Team of Current & Former Active Players